Resources · Meeting Types

 A community meeting room with the front door propped open and chairs arranged for an open A.A. meeting

-Anyone.
-The label "open" is literal.
+The label "open" is literal: anyone may attend.
 Five groups in particular benefit:

 Family and friends